solo-io/gloo/docs/content/reference/api/github.com/solo-io/gloo/projects/gloo/api/v1/enterprise/options/graphql/v1beta1/graphql.proto.sk.md

 ### Resolution

-Define a named resolver which can be then matched to a field using the `resolve` directive. if a field does not have resolver, the default resolver will be used. the default resolver takes the field with the same name from the parent, and uses that value
+Deprecated: The GraphQL feature of Gloo Gateway will be removed in a future release Define a named resolver which can be then matched to a field using the `resolve` directive. if a field does not have resolver, the default resolver will be used. the default resolver takes the field with the same name from the parent, and uses that value